hchiam/AssistantAppWorkshop/04-update-item.md

   - Update a todo
 - Enter action name as `update`.
 - Make the `index` and `text` parameters required by checking the checkbox in the leftmost column of the parameter table.
-- Add a prompt for when the user doesn't provide any number or text
+- Add prompts for when the user doesn't provide one of the parameters.
 - Check the `Use webhook` checkbox under the Fulfillment section.
 - Click on the `Save` button.